Get insider access

 We've recently released Test Bench 2.0 for Monitors!
 Read our new VRR Flicker R&D Article and Pursuit Photo R&D Article to learn more.

-The 4 Best Ultrawide Monitors - Fall 2024
+The 4 Best Ultrawide Monitors - Black Friday 2024

 Best Ultrawide Monitors

-We've bought and tested more than 325 monitors, and below are our recommendations for the best widescreen monitors.
-See our picks for the best ultrawide gaming monitors, the best curved monitors, and the best 34-49 inch monitors.
+We've bought and tested more than 330 monitors, and below are our recommendations for the best widescreen monitors.
+See our picks for the best ultrawide gaming monitors, the best curved monitors, and the best 34-49-inch monitors.

 1. Best Ultrawide Monitor

-The best monitor with an ultrawide screen that we've tested is the Dell Alienware AW3423DWF.
-It's a fantastic high-end monitor that delivers outstanding picture quality, and it's an amazing choice for gaming and watching content like shows and movies.
-This is because it uses a QD-OLED panel that displays deep and inky blacks in dark rooms, and it also displays a wide range of vivid colors, which is great for watching life-like and realistic content.
+The best monitor with an ultrawide screen is the Dell Alienware AW3423DWF.
+It's a 34-inch display meant for gaming that also delivers remarkable picture quality.
+This makes it an amazing choice for gaming and watching content like shows and movies.
+It uses a QD-OLED panel that displays deep and inky blacks against bright highlights, and colors are vivid, so the content looks life-like and realistic.
 It even has a near-instantaneous response time, so fast-moving objects are extremely sharp and clear, and it has a 165Hz refresh rate that's good enough for most gamers.

 One of the bigger downsides to getting a QD-OLED like this is that it has a risk of burn-in with constant exposure to the same static elements over time.
 This is problematic for office use when you have many static elements on the screen all day.
-Only consider it if you're going to vary how you're going to use it, whether it's gaming then watching content, but it isn't an ultrawide monitor you should get only for work purposes.
-That said, even if you want to use it in a room with a few lights around, it has fantastic reflection handling.
+Only consider it if you're going to vary how you're going to use it, whether it's gaming or watching content, but it isn't an ultrawide monitor you should get only for work purposes, and it performs best when gaming.

 See our review